talkable/talkable-docs/source/campaigns/editor/filters.rst

 Takes a campaign key of a Rybbon Talkable campaign.
 Makes a claim request within the scope of the given campaign and returns a gift claim link.
-Requires Rybbon Access Key set up in Site Settings in order to work.
+Requires Rybbon app to be installed and enabled in order to work.

 .. code-block:: liquid